RTEMS/rtems-docs/eng/vc-users.rst

-An alternative to the merge command is rebase, which replays the changes (commits) on one branch onto another. ``git rebase`` finds the common ancestor of the two branches, stores each commit of the branch you’re on to temporary files and applies each commit in order.
+An alternative to the merge command is rebase, which replays the changes (commits) on one branch onto another. ``git rebase`` finds the common ancestor of the two branches, stores each commit of the branch you are on to temporary files and applies each commit in order.

 For example